As far as Annuity Best Interest training... Let me boil it down for you:

 the consumer decides to enter into an annuity transaction that

 is not based on a recommendation made by the intermediary.
+1. A

 description of the scope and terms of the intermediary's